OSDH: 178 active COVID-19 cases in Pittsburg County

 SITUATION UPDATE: COVID-19

-There are six additional deaths identified to report.
+There are 7 additional deaths identified to report.
 No deaths were identified in the past 24 hours.

 One in Cleveland County, one female in the 65 or older age group.

-One in Kay County, one male in the 65 or older age group.
+One in Creek County, one female in the 65 or older age group.

-One in Kingfisher County, one male in the 50 - 64 age group.
+One in Logan County, one male in the 50 - 64 age group.

-One in McIntosh County, one female in the 65 or older age group.
+One in Pottawatomie County, One male in the 65 or older age group.

-One in Oklahoma County, one female in the 65 or older age group.
+Two in Tulsa County, two males in the 65 or older age group.

-One in Pontotoc County, one male in the 65 or older age group.
+One in Woods County, one female in the 65 or older age group.

 For more information, visit coronavirus.health.ok.gov.